-- P&As, which do considerable work in the area of education and are presently upholding the transition rights of students with disabilities. - UCEDD - Funded mini-grants to implement a disability training network for the Texas A&M University System (TAMUS) that provides training and technical assistance to TAMUS faculty and administrators. - Funded education for adults with disabilities through the extension program at the University of Missouri. - The Center for Disability Resources at the University of South Carolina provides training and technical assistance to three local universities in South Carolina. - The ICI at the University of Minnesota promotes specific intervention strategies to retain students, ages 18-30, attending community colleges. - The Center for Disabilities at the University of South Dakota provides disability services on campus. - PNS focuses on youth projects and access to postsecondary education and does work at the national level in postsecondary education and transition: - Project TRIAD (Training, Resources and Information for the Advancement of Degrees), Institute for Disability Studies, University of Southern Mississippi - assists youth transitioning from school to adult life in accessing postsecondary training opportunities. - Incight Consortium (Oregon)-Emerging Leaders Northwest conduct trainings related to secondary and postsecondary education.
-Emerging Leaders Northwest also seeks to increase the number of youth with developmental disabilities who transition to postsecondary education or employment. - National Youth Leadership Network (NYLN)-National Youth Information Center - Institute for Educational Leadership-National Consortium on Leadership and Disability for Youth (NCLD-Youth) - publishes "Guideposts for Success" focusing on "School-Based Preparatory Exercises."
+- Funded mini-grants to implement a disability training network for the Texas A&M University System (TAMUS) that provides training and technical assistance to TAMUS faculty and administrators. - o Funded education for adults with disabilities through the extension program at the University of Missouri. - The Center for Disability Resources at the University of South Carolina provides training and technical assistance to three local universities in South Carolina. - o The ICI at the University of Minnesota promotes specific intervention strategies to retain students, ages 18-30, attending community colleges. - o The Center for Disabilities at the University of South Dakota provides disability services on campus. - PNS focuses on youth projects and access to postsecondary education and does work at the national level in postsecondary education and transition: - Project TRIAD (Training, Resources and Information for the Advancement of Degrees), Institute for Disability Studies, University of Southern Mississippi - assists youth transitioning from school to adult life in accessing postsecondary training opportunities. - Incight Consortium (Oregon)-Emerging Leaders Northwest conduct trainings related to secondary and postsecondary education.
+Emerging Leaders Northwest also seeks to increase the number of youth with developmental disabilities who transition to postsecondary education or employment. - o National Youth Leadership Network (NYLN)-National Youth Information Center - Institute for Educational Leadership-National Consortium on Leadership and Disability for Youth (NCLD-Youth) - publishes "Guideposts for Success" focusing on "School-Based Preparatory Exercises."